MonkieeBoi/TeTTY/README.md

-# Tetris in C
+# TeTTY

-This project was made purely for me to learn C. Expect bugs, spagetti code and just all around badness.
+Yet another tui Tetris clone.
+This one however aims to follow guideline Tetris, meaning SRS, hold, harddrop and all that good stuff.

 # Todo

-- [ ] Come up with a name
+- [X] Come up with a name
 - [X] Board
     - [X] Draw using ncurses
 - [ ] Handle pieces